Timeline of the COVID-19 pandemic in Saskatchewan: Spring (April–June)

+On April 19, Moe and Merriman declined invitations to tour the ICU at Regina's General Hospital, while Opposition Leader Meili took the opportunity to tour the unit.
+Hospital staff were quoted as saying, "If only the leadership would come and see what's really going on here, they would understand what we're dealing with."

 On April 20, the province announced that it had sequenced five cases of Lineage P.1 in the South West zone.
 All current public health orders were renewed through May 10, with no changes.
 Following similar decisions by other provinces, Saskatchewan announced that it would extend eligibility of the AstraZeneca vaccine to residents 40 and over beginning April 28, and that it will prioritize other frontline workers such as healthcare workers, teachers, police and fire departments, corrections, and border officers.

 On April 26, Merriman stated that the province had been prioritizing vaccination in Saskatoon in order to protect the health care system from being overwhelmed due to variants.
 On April 27, for the first time since the beginning of the current wave, Saskatoon led the province in newly-reported cases, with 70 (as opposed to 30 in Regina).

-May

 On May 4, Premier Moe announced plans to begin lifting the current public health orders under a three-step plan, if specific vaccination targets are met.
 On May 5, Saskatchewan surpassed 500 deaths attributed to COVID-19.
 On May 6, the test positivity rate fell below 5% for the first time since the end of March.

 On May 9, Saskatchewan satisfied the target for Step 1 of the reopening plan, with 71% of adults 40 and over having received at least one vaccine dose.
 Premier Moe announced per the plan, that it was targeting implementation of Step 1 three weeks from May 9 (May 30).

 On May 23, Saskatchewan's seven-day average and hospitalizations reached their lowest levels since mid-April.
 Active cases had been declining in Regina, while Saskatoon was leading the province's regions in active cases.
 With second doses beginning the next day for residents 80 and over, the province reached the target of 70% of adults 30 and older with one dose needed in order to qualify for Step 2.
 Step 1 took effect on May 30.

-June

 On June 1, the province recorded only 86 new cases, its smallest increase since February 24.
 Premier Moe announced that the province would lift its mask mandate and restrictions on larger gatherings in Step 3 if 70% of all residents aged 12 and older receive at least one vaccine dose.